 This case was purely a self-defense claim.
-The defense did not present any evidence that the Defendant acted out of any kind of sudden rage, terror, resentment or any other passion or emotion.
+The defense did not present any evidence that Appellant acted out of any kind of sudden rage, terror, resentment or any other passion or emotion.

-The Defendant testified that the victim and one or two others attacked him from behind.
-He was being punched in the head, grabbed by the neck and collar of his shirt, and "rag-dolled."
+Appellant testified that the victim and one or two others attacked him from behind.
+He was being punched in the head, grabbed by the neck and collar of his shirt, and "ragdolled."
 He was trying to block punches when he heard something to the effect of I'm going to kill you and he saw the guy going in his pocket.
-He thought the guy was going for a gun, so the Defendant had to get his arm loose so he could get the gun he had in his right pocket.
-As the Defendant was trying to reach his gun, he saw a knife in the hands of the guy who said he was going to kill him.
-The Defendant pulled out his gun, pointed it in the guy's direction and fired.
+He thought the guy was going for a gun, so Appellant had to get his arm loose so he could get the gun he had in his right pocket.
+As Appellant was trying to reach his gun, he saw a knife in the hands of the guy who said he was going to kill him.
+Appellant pulled out his gun, pointed it in the guy's direction and fired.
 Once the gun was fired, everybody kind of stopped.
-The Defendant pointed the gun and told all three guys to back up.
-The Defendant then walked to his car and drove away.
+Appellant pointed the gun and told all three guys to back up.
+Appellant then walked to his car and drove away.
 N.T., April 15, 2016, at 57-62.

-Since there was no evidence of the Defendant being overcome by a sudden and intense passion, a heat of passion jury instruction was not appropriate in this case.
+Since there was no evidence that Appellant was overcome by a sudden and intense passion, a heat of passion jury instruction was not appropriate in this case.
 Commonwealth v.
 Taylor, 876 A.2d 916, 925 (Pa.
 2005)("It is settled that a trial court should not instruct the jury on legal principles which have no application to the facts presented at trial.
 Rather, there must be some relationship between the evidence presented and the law upon which an instruction is requested.").
 Therefore, the court did not err in failing to give such an instruction.

-The Defendant next asserts that the verdict was contrary to the weight of the evidence.
-Again, the court cannot agree.
+Appellant next asserts that the verdict was contrary to the weight of the evidence.

+Again, the court did not agree.